mtolly/onyx/songs/dream-theater/in-the-presence-of-enemies-pt-1/README.md

 Notes:

-  * Guitar, bass, and keys charted by Meander and compiled by Sideshow.
+  * Keys and pro keys by mazegeek999.

+  * Guitar and bass by Meander.
 (Minor edits by me.)

-  * Drums confidence: *high*.
-Written to Portnoy's recording session DVD.